katebrk/data-analytics-projects/README.md

-# Data analysis projects
+# Data Analysis Projects

-Data analysis projects using SQL, Python and Power BI.
+This repository is a place to share my code, notebooks and screens for data analytics projects using SQL, Python and Power BI.

-This repository is a place to share my code, notebooks and screens for data analytics projects:
+Current projects:

-1) sales-sata is the full report that includes exploratory data analysis project in Jupyter Notebook using Python.
+1) sales-sata - exploratory data analysis report that includes data manipulation, visualizations with plotly and seaborn, correlation, Time Series, Linear Regression.
-2) understanding-lego includes SQL exploratory data analysis with data visualizations.
+2) understanding-lego - exploratory data analysis with SQL for data manipulations and Python (plotly) for data visualizations.
-3) power-bi-screenshots are some examples of real dashboards developed from scratch in Power BI.
+3) power-bi-screenshots - some real examples of dashboards developed in Power BI from scratch.